 Our aim is to truly reflect the potential of the Serrat vineyard site in our wine.
 Therefore, we decided to plant at 8,800 vines/hectare, more than four times the average density you will generally find in Australia.

 Our vines carry only a few bunches each and on average it takes one vine to produce one bottle.

 This is not a new vineyard management concept, but the way that the great vineyards of Europe have been managed for hundreds of years.
 But it is a lot more work!

-We believe that each wine is a true representative of the site, the variety, the vintage and what we enjoy drinking.
+We believe that each wine is a true representative of the site, the variety and the vintage.
 The Serrat site is situated 3 km's from the Yarra Glen township in the heart of the Yarra valley.
 The site is North facing.
 The soils are grey to grey brown clays with buckshot gravels evenly dispersed through the topsoil.
 The subsoil is red-brown clay impregnated with ancient deteriorated mudstones.
 The soil is low in fertility.

 Tom graduated as winemaker in 1991 and after a few vintages in Burgundy and at James Halliday’s Coldstream Hills, he became the Chief winemaker at Yering Station.
 During the twelve years he worked at Yering Station, Tom has been instrumental to the style and successes of the wines.
 Some highlights of Tom career at Yering Station was to have his team awarded Winemaker of the year at the 2004 Wine and Spirit International Competition in London, and in 2002, he Duxed the Len Evans Tutorial.